Intent to Organize Opens November 1st-December 3rd!

 Per CSU E.O.
 1068 all Presidents and Treasurers of recognized student organizations

 are considered Minor Student Officers.
-As such, Student Life & Leadership will verify
+As such, the Student Leadership & Involvement

 - Is matriculated and enrolled at CSUSM.